PETS NEEDING EXPENSIVE MEDICAL TREATMENT

 Your donation will be listed under the pet you are helping.

-Any donations to help pay his new costs are greatly appreciated and Caesar sends big thanks with tail wags
+Your kind donations to help pay his ongoing costs are greatly appreciated.
+Caesar sends big thanks with licks and tail wags

 More surgery needed for our lovely Caesar